davatron5000/NodebotUI/README.md

 * I've only added support for LED's and servos on a single board, and only the on(), off() and move() methods at that.
 Additional device types and methods should be pretty easy.
 * Make sure you wait for board ready before you click the checkbox or move the slider.
 * There really isn't much to the server code.
 The heavy lifting is all in nodebotui-client.
+* There is also a command line interface for the browser.
+In led.html try this at the console:

+    nodebotui.sampleBoard.myled.off();

 ##Goals of this POC